rust-lang/book/nostarch/chapter20.md

 }
 ```

+Listing 20-32: Returning a closure from a function using the `impl Trait` syntax

-However, as we noted in the “Closure Type Inference and
+However, as we noted in “Closure Type Inference and
-Annotation” section in Chapter 13, each closure
+Annotation” in Chapter 13, each closure is also
-is also its own distinct type.
-If you need to work with multiple functions that
+its own distinct type.
+If you need to work with multiple functions that have the
-have the same signature but different implementations, you will need to use a
+same signature but different implementations, you will need to use a trait
-trait object for them:
+object for them.
+Consider what happens if you write code like that shown in
+Listing 20-33.

+src/main.rs

 ```
 fn main() {